 Are you considering getting dental implants, but were surprised when your oral surgeon told you that you might need sinus lift surgery first?
 What exactly is sinus lift surgery and why is it necessary?
 What is the process of getting sinus lifts like?
-At Lifetime Smiles Cosmetic Dentistry in Austin, we have treated many patients before and after receiving sinus lifts and dental implants.
+At Lifetime Smiles Cosmetic Dentistry in Austin, we have treated many patients before and after receiving dental implants and Sinus lifts in Austin.
 We’re here to help you find the answers to your questions.
 Let’s get started.

 A sinus lift is done when your periodontist sees that the bone quality and quantity in your jaw isn’t sufficient to support implants or the sinus is too close to the jaw for implants to be successfully placed.
 There are various reasons for this, such as: